 Our servers perform all validations before accepting email.
-In most cases the sending server should belong to the sending domain.
+In most cases, the sending server should belong to the sending domain.
 This should prevent any backscatter.
 Some unpreventable backscatter from mail sent through open or semi-open relays may occur when we refuse SPAM.

 The majority of the email we block with this list is from the exploits list.
 Almost all the rest is from the non-MTA addresses list.
 Analysis of the email being blocked indicates that the blocked email is Spam.
-Mail from a Spamhaus listed IP addresses is highly unlikely be delivered here. 🙂 This blacklist is our most effective method of blocking spam.
+Mail from a Spamhaus listed IP address is highly unlikely to be delivered here. 🙂 This blacklist is our most effective method of blocking spam.

-Home users blocked by this list should use their ISP’s mail relay to send email.
+Home users blocked by this list should use their ISP’s mail relay to send the email.
 Other mailers should follow the steps outlined on the Spamhaus site.
 Follow the link provided in the bounce message to find out why your email server is blocked.

-We also also use a blacklist from spamcop.net.
+We also use a blacklist from spamcop.net.
 Getting listed on this list will trigger some spam evasion measures.
 These will delay messages sent from legitimate servers.